Chris Jones (punter): 2016 season

-In the seventh game against the Philadelphia Eagles, facing 4th-and-8 on the Cowboys 27-yard line, he had a 30-yard run on a fake punt that contributed to the eventual 29-23 overtime win and was the fourth-longest run by a punter in league history.
+In the seventh game against the Philadelphia Eagles, facing 4th-and-8 on the Cowboys 27-yard line, Jones had a 30-yard run on a fake punt that contributed to the eventual 29-23 overtime victory and was the fourth-longest run by a punter in league history.

 On December 26, 2016, in a Monday Night Football game against the Detroit Lions, Jones garnered attention from social media for a big hit on Lion's returner Andre Roberts during a fourth-quarter punt return.
 Roberts received the punt at the Lions 47 yard line.
 As Roberts broke the return down the left sideline, Cowboys linebacker Kyle Wilber had the angle on him.
 At the 30-yard line, Wilber dove toward Roberts where Jones met them both - lowering his shoulder and delivering a blow on Roberts that took the returner off his feet.
-In the season finale, he had a 66-yarder punt that bounced out of bounds at the Philadelphia Eagles' 1-yard line.
+In the season finale, Jones had a 66-yarder punt that bounced out of bounds at the Philadelphia Eagles' 1-yard line.